“Leading Family Law Mediator, London.”

 Separating couples who are not married experience all the same challenges as those divorcing.
 However their legal rights are treated very differently.
 Property division falls under different detailed law and some areas of children disputes are also considered by the courts using different criteria.
 Litigation for separating couples can be extremely costly.
 This is because the subject matter and the law are complex and it follows that the necessary pleadings also tend to be lengthy and complex.
 Further there are significant risks for each party having to pay the other’s legal costs, depending on the outcome of the applications.
 In addition, there are of course the stresses and emotional costs of being in contested litigation.
 Mediation in the light of this can be an extremely efficient and cost effective process.
 Mediation can be arranged flexibly: online, in person, round table or shuttle.
 Legal representatives can also be present.

 Issues surrounding arrangements for children upon separation are some of the most emotive areas for resolution.
-The issues come at a time when the whole family are navigating change and transition, and at a time when the adults are often in conflict between themselves.
+The issues come at a time when the whole family are navigating change and transition, and when the adults are often in conflict between themselves.
 Mediation allows for sensitive child-focussed discussions.
-Constructive solutions for successful separate co-parenting, addressing communication problems and joint parenting plans for the future structure of child arrangements can be addressed.
+Constructive solutions for successful separate co-parenting, addressing communication problems and joint parenting plans for the future structure of child arrangements can all be addressed in mediation.
 In this way the stresses and costs of contested proceedings can be avoided.
-Mediation can be arranged flexibly: online, in person, round table or shuttle.
+Mediation for children issues can be arranged flexibly: online, in person, round table or shuttle.
 Legal representatives can also be present.

 Training